Inspiring students to use computational thinking and creativity to change the world.

 Mr R Hurd — [email protected]

 What is the difference between ICT & Computing?

 ICT is about the use of computers and their applications.
 Computing is about their design and implementation.
 ICT is the equivalent of teaching how to drive a car, and how to navigate it.
 Once basic skills have been learned (how to use the clutch), the emphasis is on appropriate choice of destination, how to drive safely, how to develop a good route to the destination, how to choose which car is the right vehicle.
 Everyone should be able to drive, and similarly every student should possess basic ICT skills, and some knowledge of how to use them.

 Computing is the equivalent of teaching automotive engineering: how the clutch works, how to design new cars, and how to maintain existing ones.
 Computing is more than just programming, which in the car analogy would be the equivalent of metalwork.

 Setting arrangements & Teaching

 ICT & Computing sets follow the technology groupings.
-Each group is considered a mixed ability group.
 Each year group has 2 lessons a fortnight at KS3.

 Students will receive homework on a fortnightly basis.
 This will be a mix of activities that will support the learning that is happening in the classroom.